Kubernetes deployment strategy

 - Apply the YAML file to the cluster through kubectl, the Kubernetes command-line interface.

-- Kubectl submits the request to the kube-apiserver, which authenticates and authorizes the request before recording the change into a database, etcd.
+- Kubectl submits the request to the kube-apiserver, which authenticates and authorises the request before recording the change into a database, etcd.

 - The kube-controller-manager continuously monitors the system for new requests and works towards reconciling the system state to the desired state—creating ReplicaSets, deployments and pods in the process.